PREPARING FOR CLASS

 The “Two-By-Two” Readiness Rule

-The College requires that all faculty teaching an online, hybrid, or blended class adhere to a “Two-by-Two” (2×2) rule: You must have two weeks’ worth of course content ready at least two weeks before the start of a course.
-The NU Online team conducts Readiness Checks of all classes to ensure compliance with this rule.
+The College requires that all faculty teaching an online, or hybrid class adhere to a “Two-by-Two” (2×2) rule: You are expected to have two weeks’ worth of course content ready at least two weeks before the start of a course.
+Program leadership conducts regular review of course content to ensure quality.

 Finding Your Classroom Assignment